helemanc/drugs-reviews-sentiment-analysis/README.md

 - ***X_train.p, X_test.p, Y_train.p, Y_test.p*** to skip the preparation part of the embedding matrix and data in the "Dense Word Embedding" section and go directly to "Dense Word Embedding -> Load Input Data".

+If you have problems downloading the files, you can also find them in [this](https://drive.google.com/drive/folders/1w2Dw7jpOlvdV4gUDqPO63VXQBp_bhM-0?usp=sharing)
+Google Drive folder.

 ## Results
 In light of the work done I can conclude the following:
-- thanks to the analysis carried out in the "**Data Understanding**" section I was able to note that the dataset is very unbalanced since almost 70% of the votes have a value greater than 7.
+- Thanks to the analysis carried out in the "**Data Understanding**" section I was able to note that the dataset is very unbalanced since almost 70% of the votes have a value greater than 7.

     Indeed, if we analyze the classification reports we can see that the support value between the two classes is really different (we will comment later on the classification report obtained from our best model).